Josha Vagnoman: International career

 Eligible for both Germany and Ivory Coast, Vagnoman has represented Germany at every age group from under-17 to under-20 level.
 In October 2017, he was included in the squad for the 2017 UEFA European Under-17 Championship as an alternate to the injured Kilian Ludewig.
 He made three appearances in the tournament for the under-17s.

 In March 2018, Vagnoman made one appearance for the German under-18 team, and played another two matches for the German under-19 team in November 2018.
 He ended as runner-up to the Fritz Walter Medal in August 2019 in the under-19 category, behind Nicolas-Gerrit Kühn.
 Since September 2019, Vagnoman has been part of the Germany under-20 team.

 On 17 March 2023, he received his first official call-up to the German senior national team for the friendlies against Peru and Belgium.

 Personal life

-Vagnoman was born and raised in Hamburg, the son of an Ivorian mother and a German father.
+Vagnoman was born and raised in Hamburg, the son of an Ivorian father and a German mother.